slatedocs/slate/source/includes/_gpw.md

 sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) report_name | <span class="label label-required">Required</span>
-location_id | Associate this report with a location in your account.
+location_id | <span class="label label-required">Required</span> Associate this report with a location in your account.
 This ID needs to correspond to a valid location in your account. white_label_profile_id | Assign a white label profile to this report.
 The ID needs to correspond to a valid white label profile in your account. business_names | <span class="label label-required">Required</span> Supply one business name.
 For example, Greens Restaurant. schedule | <span class="label label-required">Required</span> One of Adhoc or Monthly